justb4/mapglow/README.md

 # MapGlow
-MapGlow enables displaying your geodata as heatmaps.
+MapGlow enables displaying your geodata as heatmaps using standard WMS requests.
 See demo and docs at http://mapglow.opentraces.org/ .

 MapGlow is a Python MapScript addition to UMN MapServer.